How To Build A Dressage Arena

 Dressage Arena edging and fencing

-I wanted my dressage arena to have a nice timber edging with a hedge around the outside.
+I wanted my dressage arena to have a nice timber edging with a hedge around the outside and arena letters.
 To do this we used ground treated timber on the bottom rail and normal timber on the top.
 This will prevent the wood from rotting.
 We also used screws instead of nails because as the timber dries in the sun it wants to warp.
 Often nails aren’t strong enough to prevent the twisting, so we used long screws on all our rails and then painted it black.

 Truck access during construction is important.
 You will save on freight costs if larger trucks can access your site, so if you have a gate, be sure to make it wide enough for a truck and trailer to be able to enter your arena with ease.
+We had our entrance to arena down the long side as this is where it naturally suited our property layout.

 Getting your base fill layer down

-The job of the base fill is to make a hard level surface to support the fill above that the horse will be on (what I’ll call the footing layer).
+The job of the base fill is to make a hard level surface to support the fill above that the dressage horse will schooling on (what I’ll call the footing layer).
 It was this base layer that caused me the most confusion in my research.
 I found there were lots of different opinions as to what was best.
 Ask around and find out what others have done where you live.
 It may also depend on what is available in your area.

 The key point is you want a layer that compacts to a hard base that doesn’t absorb the water like a sponge.
 The water will drain down through the top footing layer then hit the hard layer and drain out of the arena according to the cambered or sloped fall that you have.
 If you don’t compact this base layer, it could get churned and mixed up with the footing layer, creating a big soupy mess once it’s rained and then ridden on!